Abhinav-Khot/NNE-editor/README.md

 ##  Getting Started

 ###  Prerequisites

-Before getting started with NNE-editor, ensure your runtime environment meets the following requirements:
+Before getting started with NNE-editor, ensure you have `npm` installed.

-- **Package Manager:** `npm`

 ###  Installation